visfutures/visfutures.github.io/README.md

-## Visualization Futures Workshop at [IEEE VIS 2020](https://ieeevis.org)
+# Visualization Futures Workshop at [IEEE VIS 2020](https://ieeevis.org)

+The goal of this workshop is to initiate the creation of a set of “Vis Futures” method cards – ideation prompts that can help designers envison and explore the visualizations of the future.
+The workshop will examine how a variety of design ideation processes (including design fiction, speculative design, critical design, and more) can propel the visualization community to consider future applications of visualization and their impact.
+We intend to be inclusive of all design practices – incorporating a diverse range of playful and creative methods to envision future visualizations.
+We will also focus on identifying new ideation methodologies tailored specifically for visualization design.

-The Vis Futures workshop will be part of IEEE VIS 2020 in Salt Lake City.
+The Vis Futures workshop will be part of IEEE VIS 2020 (October 26-30) in Salt Lake City.

-Check back soon for more details!
+**Check back soon for more details!**

 <!-- # Abstract -->